iamtheblackunicorn/strawberrymilk/README.markdown

 ### Creating a new project.

 To create a new project, you need a file called `config.json`.
-It chould contain the following:
+It could contain the following:

 ```JSON
 {